Skip to content

 ✓ Storage API: Accessible

-Advanced: Using Your Own Credentials
+Advanced: Using Your Own Auth Credentials

 Varity manages these credentials automatically.
 Only use this if you need custom configuration.